vaibhavkrishna12004/windows-rdp-misconfiguration-lab/README.md

 Performed a ping scan to identify live hosts:

-nmap -sn < "target-IP" > helps us identify which systems on the network are active.
+nmap -sn < "Target-IP" > helps us identify which systems on the network are active.
 <img width="1920" height="1080" alt="Nmap -sn " src="https://github.com/user-attachments/assets/3589bf13-2b8e-4a28-82ad-c1a1896c0194" />